Tower Bridge de Londres

 Map of must-see attractions in London

-London, a metropolis of a thousand villages
+London, a Metropolis of a Thousand Villages

-Ideal destination for:
+Great destination for:

-• History buffs, museum-goers, and culture seekers
+• History buffs, museum-goers, and culture lovers of all stripes

 Not ideal for:

-• Travelers who dislike large urban crowds
+• Travelers who cannot stand heavy urban crowds

 Estimated daily budget per person in London